tbruyelle/genbox/README.md

-If the final votes have duplicates, because the user have voted more than one time, we need to eliminate the first votes and keep only the last ones (maybe this is something that should be hanlded in the code).
+If the final votes have duplicates, because the user have voted more than one time, we need to eliminate the first votes and keep only the last ones (maybe this is something that should be handled in the code).

 #### Get all delegations